forgo/the-elements-of-web-style/README.md

-`This guide is incomplete and actively being written.`
+`This guide is actively being written.`

 # The Elements of Web Style
 Universal techniques to improve and enhance any web UI.